danielsobrado/spring-cloud-kafka-microservices/README.md

 **Note**: There are multiple options to synchronize from Keycloak to LDAP or the other way around.

-To generate a token from KeyCloak you will do:
+To generate a token from KeyCloak master's realm we'll execute:

 ```bash
 curl -s -X POST "http://localhost:8084/realms/master/protocol/openid-connect/token" \